concourse/rfcs/039-var-sources/proposal.md

 necessary for authenticating with the credential manager.

-A var source's `config` may use `((vars))` to obtain its own credentials, either by using a different var source or by using the system-level credential manager.
-These may also be provided statically at pipeline-configuration time.
+A var source's `config` may use `((vars))` to obtain its own credentials, either using static templating or by using the system-level credential manager.
-Either way, the config will be encrypted when stored in the database.
+Support for referencing sibling/parent var sources by name is an [open question](#question-var-sources-config-vars).

 ## `((var))` syntax